Biscotti: A Ledger for Private and Secure Peer-to-Peer Machine Learning: Biscotti design

 \subsection{Initializing the training}

 Biscotti peers initialize the training process using information in the first (genesis) block.
 We assume that this block is distributed out of band by a trusted authority and the information within it is reliable.
+The centralized trusted authority only plays the role of facilitating and bootstrapping the training process by distributing the genesis block that makes public information available to all peers in the system.
+It is not entrusted with individual SGD updates of the peers that could potentially leak private information of a peer's data.
 Each peer that joins Biscotti obtains the following information from the genesis block: